Fragtality/PilotsDeck/README.md

 **Sub-String**:<br/>
 Cuts out a Part of the Value (as it is currently formatted).
 An Index of -1 means "do nothing"<br/>
-The Index 0 is the first Character in the String, it is the Postion where the Sub-String starts.<br/>
+The Index 0 is the first Character in the String, it is the Position where the Sub-String starts.<br/>
 The second field denotes the Length read starting from the Index.
 <br/><br/>